vickomaris/Telegram-BE/README.md

 ## Related Project

-RESTful API for this web application, clone this for development Foodtemplate.\
+RESTful API for this web application, clone this for development Telegram.\
 - [Frontend-Telegram](https://github.com/vickomaris/Telegram-FE)

 ## Contributing